ezig/CS51-Final/npuzzle/README.md

 	$ java -jar npuzzles-1.0-standalone.jar -a genetic 3 3 123456708

-And we could solve this puzzle by astar
+And we could try to solve this puzzle by astar:

 312

 504

 	$ java -jar npuzzles-1.0-standalone.jar -a astar 2 3 312504

+But the program will warn you that this puzzle is not solvable!

 In data collection mode (triggered by -d flag):